vmao19/victor-mao-angular/victor-mao-angular/src/assets/interests/markdown/eagle-scout.md

-> Became an Eagle Scout on November 14th, 2013

 # Eagle Scout Project #

 * Collaborated with the [Westmoreland Conservancy]("http://www.westmorelandconservancy.org/") and headed a project to create professional, updated maps for 5 different reserves.